VDB Comparison

 • needing costly reranking models to refine retrieved information and improve the relevance of generated responses

-• deploying and maintaining RAG systems at scale demands substantial computational resources and expertise; the LLMs need to run efficiently
+• getting the LLM to run efficiently; deploying and maintaining RAG systems at scale demands substantial computational resources and expertise

 In our use case - RAG retrieval of company HR documents - we need, additionally, to make sure results are aligned with company guidelines.